 - Can help close the achievement gap

-Encouraging growth mindsets is essential for creating a classroom environment conducive to learning for all children but particularly at-risk students.
+Encouraging growth mindsets is essential for creating a classroom environment conducive to learning for all children but particularly under-resourced students.
 Educational researchers have found that understanding fixed and growth mindsets can not only stop plummeting grades in struggling students but also put them on the pathway to academic growth.
 In particular, growth mindsets have been proven effective for:

 - ELL students